GeorgeMac/macro.re/content/posts/defensive-concurrency-in-go.md

 This is not an explanation of how to solve a well understood problem with a textbook solution.
 Nor is it necessarily the ideal solution to the problem itself.
 This solution is the product of avoiding scope creep and minimizing the surface area of a refactor.

+> UPDATE: I found this very implementation in the http://gopl.io Donovan / Kernighan book.
+So perhaps it is a textbook solution to a well understood problem.
+Go figure.
+See the [implementation](https://github.com/adonovan/gopl.io/blob/master/ch9/memo4/memo.go) here.

 ## Setting The Stage

 When I first drafted this blog post, this paragraph was as a drawn out tail of the original technical problem.
 It was a little over defensive and full of boring details.